Compare Spread Betting CompaniesPlease remember that losses can exceed deposit and accounts are subject to suitability checks.

 Another quick tip to make the withdrawal process easier – keep your address details up to date, you can often just email the firms your new address.

-Spread Betting Companies Regulated by the FCA(This above is just a selection of firms, other firms offer spread betting).
+Reviews of Spread Betting Companies Regulated by the FCA(This above is just a selection of firms, other firms offer spread betting).

 Remember: Spread betting, CFDs and forex trading carry a high level of risk.
 You can lose more than your initial investment.
 These products are not suitable for all investors.
 Only speculate with money that you can afford to lose.
 Make sure you fully understand the risks involved and seek independent financial advice where necessary.